v1cto-r/TicTacToe/README.md

 Originally thought to improve my previous Tic-Tac-Toe game, my new game implements a complete change.
 Migrated from html, css and plain javascript, to using react, typescript and tailwind.

 Inspired by the [awwwards brutalist collection](https://www.awwwards.com/awwwards/collections/brutalism/), the design is minimalist and monotone.
-There is also a lot of interactivity in the site, with custom cursors and hovering actions.
+I wanted to add more interactivity, with custom cursors and hovering actions.